LLM (Master of Laws) In Dispute ResolutionFind LLM Programs in DISPUTE RESOLUTION

 Where Can You Study an LLM in Dispute Resolution?

-There are many law schools that offer Dispute Resolution around the world.
+There are many law schools that offer LLMs in Dispute Resolution around the world.
 Pepperdine University, the University of Oregon and Northwestern University all offer specialisms in Dispute Resolution in the United States.
 In the UK students can study LLM courses focusing on Dispute Resolution at King's College London, the University of Manchester, the University of Aberdeen and the University of Portsmouth.
 In Australia, students can study Dispute Resolution at Melbourne Law School, and the University of South Africa is your go-to place in South Africa.

 What Qualifications Do You Need?